Core Concepts

 Async Data

-@Resource binds a fetcher to a component field with reactive refetch on dependency changes, keepPreviousData, cancel, and optimistic updates.
+@Resource binds a fetcher to a component field with reactive refetch, keepPreviousData, shared cache, stale-while-revalidate, and key-based invalidation.

 Recommended reading order